 Let us see all the Pros and Cons of a Universal Health Care system.

 2. A healthier society, the number of people dying due to lack of treatment reduces drastically.
-For example – The lifespan of Canadians is longer than the Americans.
+For example – The lifespan of Canadians is longer than the of Americans.

 3. Cost of treatment goes down because in a private health care system costs are substantially inflated.
-Government healthcare system is more regulated, and the cost of treatment for various healthcare conditions is pre-defined and fixed.
+The government healthcare system is more regulated, and the cost of treatment for various healthcare conditions is pre-defined and fixed.
 It is overall a more effective model.
 There are no headaches or stress of dealing with private insurance companies.
-Same standard of service for everyone at a low cost.
+The same standard of service for everyone at a low cost.

 4. Removes the disparity, everyone has the same insurance plan, irrespective of his/her social or financial status.

 5. Companies do not have to worry about providing health insurance to their employees and can focus entirely on running their business.
 Universal healthcare for all also encourages entrepreneurship.
 This could reduce employer labor costs by about 10%.

 6. Health care costs are the number one reason for bankruptcy in America; this problem disappears.

 7. Eliminates the administrative costs for doctors as well as they have to deal with only one government agency rather than ten different insurance companies with varying policies and plans.

 8. It simplifies the whole system.
 It leads to higher economic productivity.

 9. It promotes good health care for children, and treatments can be done at an initial state before they become chronic.
 Reduce the spread of infectious diseases.

 1. Higher taxes.
-The rich pay for the health-care of the poor.
+The rich pay for the health care of the poor.
 Healthier people pay for those who need regular treatment.
 People with chronic diseases like the ones suffering from diabetes and heart disease are a colossal burden on the system.
-Sickest people consume half of the healthcare costs and healthiest 50% of the people consume only 3% of the cost.
+The sickest people consume half of the healthcare costs and the healthiest 50% of the people consume only 3% of the cost.

 2. Longer wait times for physician appointments and procedures, emergency rooms start getting misused and overcrowded.